Contingent Liabilities: Definition

-Contingent liabilities are possible liabilities that may or may not occur, depending on some future events.
+Contingent liabilities are potential liabilities that may or may not occur depending on future events.

 Examples of Contingent Liabilities

-For example, when General Motors sells a car, it gives the purchaser a 12,000-mile or 12-month guarantee against defects.
-Thus the event, the sale of a car, has taken place.
-However, the actual amount of the liability and the person to whom it will be paid depending on some future action, the customer’s presenting the automobile for repair.
+Thus, an event—the sale of a car—has taken place.
+However, the actual amount of the liability and the person to whom it will be paid are dependent on some future action: namely, the customer eventually presenting the automobile for repair.

 Contingent Liabilities That Are Accrued

 Under the generally accepted accounting principles (GAAP), contingent liabilities are recorded as actual liabilities only if the potential liability is probable and its amount can be reasonably estimated.

 An automobile guarantee or other product warranties are examples of contingent liabilities that, are usually recorded on a company’s books.

 Past experience indicates that a certain percentage of products will be defective, and past experience can also be used to reasonably estimate the amount of the future expenditure required by the warranty.

 The matching convention requires the recording of the expense in the period of the sale, not when the repair is made.